kxshen/semi-accessibility-explorer/README.md

 See https://accessmichigan.mit.edu/.

 Feel free to contact me if you're interested in more specifics.
-Kevin Shen, TPP/MST '21, MIT, kxshen@mit.edu
+Kevin Shen, TPP/MST '21, MIT, kxshen@mit.edu.

 This technical documentation is meant to be comprehensive, including all of the nitty gritty design choices I've made.
 For a brief version, see full thesis [here](https://www.dropbox.com/s/yk0w1ifzzprbbqd/shen-tpp-2021.pdf?dl=0).
 Of course, accepting all help in making this documentation more readable and useful.